malloydata/malloy/packages/malloy/src/doc/structdef.md

 // An array is not always a struct, it can just be a data type, so it does NOT extend StructDefbase interface ArrayTypeDef extends NamedObject {
     type: 'array';
-    dataType: FieldAtomicType
+    dataType: AtomicFieldType;
 }

 // If an array is joined, so it un-nests, is a StructDef, it will look like this interface ScalarArrayStruct extends ArrayTypeDef, StructDefBase, JoinBase {
     type: 'array'
-    dataType: FieldAtomicType,
+    dataType: AtomicFieldType;
     join: 'many'
-    matrixOperation: 'left'
-};
-// fields[] will be filled out at some point, probably by the schema reader like it is
+    fields: [] // will be filled with the magic value to un-nest on ".each" };
-// in the current schema readers
 ```

 ## Table with two arrays, one joined